TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

         }
     }

-After adding files to the autoload you should run `composer dumpautoload`.
-This command will re-generate the vendor/autoload.php file
+After adding paths to the autoload you should run `composer dumpautoload`.
+This command will re-generate the autoload info and should be run anytime you add new paths to the autoload portion in the composer.json

 .. note::